-Property held for own use is valued on the basis of estimated market value, less accumulated depreciation since the most recent valuation (last valued March 2017), in the financial statements.
+Property held for own use is valued on the basis of estimated market value, less accumulated depreciation since the most recent valuation (Westfield House was last valued at March 2017), in the financial statements.
 The Solvency II balance sheet requires these assets to be valued at an estimated market value.
 There is no evidence that the market value of property held for own use has materially changed since the most recent professional valuation; therefore accumulated depreciation has been added back.

-These changes have the net effect of decreasing the value of property, plant and equipment held for own use by £1,652k to £7,015k.
+These changes have the net effect of decreasing the value of property, plant and equipment held for own use by $\pounds$ 1,066k to $\pounds$ 7,065k.